 \subsection{Prior work on NE computation}

-In this section, we discuss related work on Nash Equilibrium (NE) computation in monotone, nonsmooth, and uncertain regimes as well as distributed schemes for NE computation.
+In this section, we discuss related work on NE computation in monotone, nonsmooth, and uncertain regimes as well as distributed counterparts.

 (i) {\em Equilibrium computation.} Recently, computation of Nash equilibria in monotone games has received much research attention.
-Gradient-response schemes (cf.~\cite{alpcan05distributed}) and their regularized counterparts~\cite{kannan12distributed} were early contributions and relied on tools for resolving monotone variational inequality problems~\cite{facchinei2007finite}.
-The regularized framework was subsequently extended to the stochastic regime by \cite{koshal13regularized}.
-In addition, \cite{scutari2012monotone} designed a proximal decomposition algorithm where a regularized subgame is inexactly solved at each iteration.
-Furthermore, nonsmoothness in player problems leads to monotone stochastic inclusions, a class of problems that has been recently addressed by~\cite{cui2022stochastic} by relaxed inertial forward-backward-forward (FBF) splitting methods.
-They proved that the expectation-valued gap function at the time-averaged sequence diminishes with a sublinear rate $\mathcal{O}(1/k)$, and the oracle complexity for obtaining a suitably defined $ \epsilon$-solution is $\mathcal{O}(1/\epsilon^{2+a})$ with $a>0.$ \usv{Lipschitzian assumptions were weakened by} \cite{YNShanbhag16} by leveraging smoothing while relaxation of the monotonicity requirement was considered by ~\cite{kannan2019optimal}.
-In related work, \cite{krilavsevic2021extremum} presented an extremum seeking algorithm with zeroth-order feedback information for monotone games, deriving convergence to the set of Nash equilibria in a semi-global sense.
+Gradient-response schemes (cf.~\cite{alpcan05distributed}) and their regularized counterparts~\cite{yin2011nash,kannan12distributed} were early contributions and relied on tools for resolving monotone variational inequality problems (VIPs)~\cite{facchinei2007finite}.
+The regularized framework was subsequently extended to the stochastic regime in \cite{koshal13regularized}.
+The recent work \cite{iusem2019incremental} further considered the stochastic monotone VIPs where the feasible set is an intersection of a large number of convex sets, and proposed a regularized incremental constraint projection method.
+In addition, in~\cite{scutari2012monotone}, the authors designed a proximal decomposition algorithm where a regularized subgame is inexactly solved at each iteration.
+Furthermore, nonsmoothness in player problems leads to monotone inclusions, where a class of problems that has been recently addressed in~\cite{cui2022stochastic} by relaxed inertial forward-backward-forward (FBF) splitting methods.
+They proved that the expectation-valued gap function at the time-averaged sequence diminishes with a sublinear rate $\mathcal{O}(1/k)$, and the oracle complexity for obtaining a suitably defined $ \epsilon$-solution is $\mathcal{O}(1/\epsilon^{2+a})$ with $a>0.$ \usv{Lipschitzian assumptions were weakened in} \cite{YNShanbhag16} by leveraging smoothing while relaxation of the monotonicity requirement was considered in~\cite{kannan2019optimal}.
+In addition, the recent work \cite{lin2023monotone} focused on a continuous-time viewpoint for formulating acceleration in monotone inclusion while in \cite{krilavsevic2021extremum}, the authors presented an extremum seeking algorithm with zeroth-order feedback information for monotone games, deriving convergence to the set of Nash equilibria in a semi-global sense.